erikacolette29/The-Final-Frontier/README.md

 * Add in **@media** to adjust the layout for desktop version
 * Test mobile and desktop versions

+**JS**
-// JS add in layout dividers for constants, variables, cached elements, event listeners, and functions
+add in layout dividers for constants, variables, cached elements, event listeners, and functions
 // add variable array to store the planets and another variable array to store the ship info
 // link the elements on HTML to js variables in cached element section
 // link the buttons, body, and container of information